 - Nemesia cheiranthus ‘Shooting Stars’ has unusual, exotic yellow flowers with long white spurs.

-- Nemesia floribunda grows 12 to 24 inches in height and in summer produces fragrant white flowers with yellow throats.
+- Nemesia floribunda grows 12 to 24 inches in height and produces fragrant white flowers with yellow throats.

 Among the popular hybrids, usually sold simply as nemesia:

 - 'Berries and Cream’ has flowers that mix purple, mauve, and white colors.
 The growth habit is trailing.
 It is a compact plant with a full growth habit, flowering through summer and into fall.